PUBLISHED ON Jan, 20 2023

 A Collision Damage Waiver or CDW is protection you can purchase when renting a vehicle that caps your financial obligation if the vehicle is damaged in a collision.
 It should be noted that a CDW is not insurance.
 While there are a few additional protections you can add to your rental agreement, a CDW is by far the most common.

 A CDW will cover the cost to repair your rental vehicle as well as cover any loss of rental income for the rental agency if the vehicle is damaged in a collision.
-However, it should be noted that a CDW only covers the bodywork of the vehicle, excluding other sections of the car.
+However, it should be noted that a CDW only covers the bodywork of the vehicle, excluding other sections of the rental car.

 CDW comes with an “excess” or “deductible” that must be paid by you before the policy will cover the balance of the repair.
-Basically, with a CDW you are purchasing a cap on how much you will have to pay out of pocket if the car is involved in an accident.
+Basically, with a CDW you are purchasing a cap on how much you will have to pay out of pocket if the rental car is involved in an accident.

-While it can vary by rental car company and the type of vehicle you rent, the excess or deductible will usually range between $500 and $2,500 but it can be much higher in some cases.
+While it can vary by car rental company and the type of vehicle you rent, the excess or deductible will usually range between $500 and $2,500 but it can be much higher in some cases.

 A CDW is designed to only cover damage to the body of the vehicle, it doesn’t cover the interior or mechanical parts.
 It covers items such as side panels, doors, bonnet, back panel, boot cover and wing mirror housings.